 Some scammers falsely use Mega Millions name

 “You’ve won the lottery!”
 It’s something that many people want to hear.
 But sometimes those words come from scammers who are trying to steal your money.
 Some of those scammers have falsely identified themselves as being affiliated with Mega Millions.
-No representative of Mega Millions would ever call or e-mail anyone about winning a prize.
+No representative of Mega Millions would ever call, text, or e-mail anyone about winning a prize.

 The scams take many forms and the scammers use many tricks.
 The criminals may contact unsuspecting consumers by email, telephone, mobile phone, or through social media sites, and tell intended victims they have won a large prize, including cash, cars or other goods.
 Sometimes they offer a "free play" that results in a "prize."
 They might identify themselves as being with Mega Millions or another legitimate lottery, even though Mega Millions is a game, not an organization.

 These scams all have one thing in common: They try to trick you into sending them money or personal information by claiming that you have won a large lottery prize.
 They often target older people and have been known to wipe out victims’ retirement savings.